xjwxjw/VPEG/README.md

 ## On the PennAction Dataset:

-### 1. Follow [this repo](https://github.com/YunjiKim/Unsupervised-Keypoint-Learning-for-Guiding-Class-conditional-Video-Prediction) to download/preprocess the PennAction data.

-### 2. Follow [this repo](https://github.com/YunjiKim/Unsupervised-Keypoint-Learning-for-Guiding-Class-conditional-Video-Prediction) to generate pseudo-keypoints labels.
+### 1. Follow [this repo](https://github.com/YunjiKim/Unsupervised-Keypoint-Learning-for-Guiding-Class-conditional-Video-Prediction) to download/preprocess the PennAction data and to generate pseudo-keypoints labels.

 ### 3. Train the motion predictor: